enginooby-academics/unity-terminology/README.md

 ### Animator component
 > _**Assign animation**_ to a GameObject, require a reference to an _**[animator controller](#animator-controller)**_ and an _**[avatar](#avatar)**_ (if the GameObject is a humanoid character)

+### Root motion
+> Allow animation to change the position and rotation of the GameObject

 ### State machine

 ### Mecanim